 Our animals are on controlled diets, so please do not feed them without staff permission.
-Guests are welcome to bring treats like carrots or apples, but please check first to make sure it is ok.
+Guests are welcome to bring treats like carrots or apples, but please check with a ranger before feeding any of the animals.

 - What if it rains on the day of my tour?

-Tours are held mostly in sheltered areas, so light rain will not affect them.
-Heavy rain or thunderstorms may cancel a tour.
-Park staff will make all attempts to arrange for your group to tour our facility.
+Tours are held mostly in sheltered areas, so light rain will not affect your tour.
+Heavy rain or thunderstorms may cause a cancellation.

-There are no playgrounds.
-There are a few picnic tables near the lower parking lot and across from the pond.
-The park does not have vending machines.
-There are public restrooms available behind the Great Barn.
+No. There are a few picnic tables near the lower parking lot and across from the pond.
+Public restrooms are behind the Great Barn.